Nazism and the rise of Hitler

-(i) Born in Austria in 1889, Hitler spent his youth in poverty.
+- Born in Austria in 1889, Hitler spent his youth in poverty.
 During the First World War, he enrolled in the German army, acted as a messenger at the front, became a corporal and earned medals for bravery.

 - It was during the Great Depression that Nazism became a mass movement.
-In 1928, the Nazi Party got no more then 2.6 percent votes in the Reichstag – the German parliament.
+In 1928, the Nazi Party got no more than 2.6 percent votes in the Reichstag – the German parliament.
 By 1932, the Nazi Party had become the largest party with 37 percent votes.

-(iii) Hitler was a powerful speaker.
+- Hitler was a powerful speaker.
 His passion and his words moved people.
 He promised them a strong nation, employment, secure future for the youth and to restore the dignity of the German people.

 - He devised a new style of politics.
 Nazis held massive rallies and public meetings to demonstrate the support for Hitler and instill a sense of unity among the people.